 Pathways to Productivity Blog

-Agricultural yields in sub-Saharan Africa are substantially lower than their potential productive capacities and the obstacles plaguing the region are significant: poor soil quality; increasing drought conditions; and the rising prevalence of crop-destroying weeds and pests.
+Agricultural yields in sub-Saharan Africa are substantially lower than their potential productive capacities and the obstacles plaguing the region are significant: poor soil quality, increasing drought conditions, and the rising prevalence of crop-destroying weeds and pests.
 Strategies aimed at combatting these challenges and improving food security and agricultural productivity often emphasize agricultural technologies as part of the solution.
-“Pathways to Productivity” publishes analysis, commentary, and fact-based posts related to the role agricultural technologies – including biotechnology and genetic modification -- might play in food security.
-The CSIS Global Food Security Project welcomes blog posts from the U.S. and international policymaking community, food security experts, agricultural scientists, the media, academia, the NGO community, and farmers.
+“Pathways to Productivity” is a former Global Food Security Program blog that published analysis, commentary, and fact-based posts related to the role agricultural technologies might play in food security.
+We have selected a few of our favorite posts for you to examine here.